María Cano

-María de los Ángeles Cano Márquez (12 August 1887 – 26 April 1967) was a Colombian poet and writer who was the country's first female political leader.

-Called the "Flor del trabajo" (Labor flower), Cano led the struggle for basic civil rights and for the rights of salaried workers.
-She was the leader of several workers' strikes and a co-founder of the Socialist Revolutionary Party.
+María de los Ángeles Cano Márquez (Medellín 12 August 1887 – Ibid.
+26 April 1967) was a Colombian poet, writer, and activist who was the country's first female political leader.
+Given the name "Flor del trabajo" (Flower of Labor), Cano led the struggle for civil and labor rights in Colombia.
+She was the leader of several workers' strikes and a co-founder of the Revolutionary Socialist Party.

 Early life and education

-Cano was born on 12 August 1887 in Medellín in Antioquia Department to Don Rodolfo Cano and Dona Amelia Márquez, educated and influential Radical Liberals.
+Cano was born on 12 August 1887 in Medellín in Antioquia Department to Don Rodolfo Cano and Dona Amelia Márquez, both educated and influential Radical Liberals.
 She had two sisters.
-She was educated in secular rather than Catholic schools.
-Colombian women were not at the time permitted to attend University.
+She was educated in secular, rather than Catholic, schools.
+Colombian women weren't permitted to attend university at the time.
 Both of Cano's parents died when she was 23.

 Career

 Cano participated in a literary circle and magazine called Cyrano with other intellectuals from Medellín.
 By 1922, she was working for the newspaper El correo liberal ("The Liberal Mail").
 Her writing and poetry had an "intimate and erotic" tone.
 In March 1924, she expressed a desire to open a free public library, inviting newspapers and bookstores to donate materials, and by May a municipal library had begun.

 Cano was involved in political circles influenced by the Bolshevik Revolution and became a socialist.
 She abandoned writing purely for artistic reasons and became a social activist and revolutionary leader.
-As well as providing food and clothing to people in need, she did readings at the library to raise the cultural awareness of workers.
-She visited factories and began denouncing the unfair working conditions and organising strikes.
+As well as providing food and clothing to people in need, she did readings at the library to raise cultural awareness among workers.
+She visited factories and began denouncing the unfair working conditions and organizing strikes.